 Who’s ready for some holiday cheer?
 Christmas has been a federal holiday since 1870, so we’re pretty accustomed to having a couple of days off to spend with family and drink too much eggnog.
 Christmas wasn’t always such a big party, however.
 Throughout most of human history, important political figures didn’t let a pesky holiday get in the way of their plans.

-Let’s check out a few of the most significant historical events that happened on December 25th.
+Here are some of the most significant historical events that happened on Christmas Day, December 25th.

 1066: William the Conqueror was crowned king.